msawangwan/deploy/README.md

 * * *

-deploy is a very minimal continous deploy server. it is built in go, utilizes docker containers and github webhooks.
+deploy is a very minimal continous deploy server. it is built in go, while leveraging the powerful technologies offered by docker and github.

 goals and features:

-* interfaces with both:
+* utilizes both:
   * the github api and
   * the docker api
 * designed to be used within a web developer pipeline
-* designed for simplicity
+* designed for simplicity and flexability

 * * *